 Oftentimes, due to high or uncertain order volumes, retailers and e-commerce brands find it difficult to keep the right inventory levels in stores.
 Shortage of in-store inventory can lead to a delivery promise going unmet.
 Storekeepers cannot simply carry on replenishing stocks with guesswork, especially when offering a BOPIS service.

 Fast & Efficient Order Packaging

-The definition of last-mile operations is slightly different in BOPIS selling, as compared to an E-commerce or home delivery service.
+The definition of last-mile operations is slightly different in BOPIS selling, as compared to an e-commerce or home delivery service.
 The customer places an order, and sets up a time for self pick-up.
 Usually, there is just about an hour or a couple of hours left for the storekeeper to pack the ordered items and keep them ready for pick-up.
-Customers expect fast, neat and orderly packaging of orders, and even a small negligence can impact the shopping journey, especially with hygiene and safety taking the center stage due to COVID-19.
+Customers expect the fast, neat and orderly packaging of orders, and even a small negligence can impact the shopping journey, especially with hygiene and safety taking the center stage due to COVID-19.

 Managing Pick-Up Queues